Parrot-Developers/groundsdk-manifest/EULA.md

 ## 6. No confidentiality on Your disclosure

-PARROT works with many application developers and some of their products may be similar to or compete with Your Application Product.
+PARROT works with many application developers and some of their products may be similar to or compete with Your Application.
 PARROT may also be developing its own similar or competing applications or may decide to do so in the future.
 To avoid potential misunderstandings, PARROT CANNOT AGREE, AND EXPRESSLY DISCLAIMS, ANY CONFIDENTIALITY OBLIGATIONS OR USE RESTRICTIONS,